-Massive Adventures is pleased to launch the Massive Adventures Extreme Racing Series, Incorporating the Trans Afrika, Durban Dash UP and Down, the 1000 Miler incorporating the Free State Dash, the 1000km Karoo Dash and the Route 62 Dash, and any other events operated or managed by Massive Adventures (PTY) Ltd
+Massive Adventures is pleased to launch the Massive Adventures Extreme Racing Series, Incorporating the 1000 Miler, Free State Dash, 1000km Karoo Dash and the Lindley Gravel Grind and any other events operated or managed by Massive Sports Management (PTY) Ltd

 The rider agreement is there to protect us the organizers and you the rider.
 Please read the agreement as its important.